sam20908/vscode-fastolympiccoding/README.md

 }
 ```

-- We can use all of [VSCode's built-in variables](https://code.visualstudio.com/docs/editor/variables-reference) and a custom one `${exeExtname}` to resolve into `.exe` for Windows and an empty string for other platforms.
+- We can use all of [VSCode's built-in variables](https://code.visualstudio.com/docs/editor/variables-reference) and a custom `${exeExtname}` to resolve into `.exe` for Windows and an empty string for other platforms.
 - Forward/backward slashes are automatically normalized for the platform.

 ---